cagefigter/windows-reg-tweaks/README.md

 [![Discord](https://discordapp.com/api/guilds/418256415874875402/widget.png)](https://discord.me/CHEF-KOCH)

 Before! you use any tweak(s) ensure you read the comment(s) inside the .reg (labeled with **;**) to see what it really changes.
-Of course an backup/snapshot could also help in case something goes wrong.
+Of course a backup/snapshot could also help in case something goes wrong.
 Remember: Shit happens!